CHAIRMAN OF THE BOARD

 Michael Qualantone is the executive vice president of global supplier relations for American Express Global Business Travel (GBT).
 In this capacity, he leads a global team responsible for all GBT supplier engagements with airlines, hotels, car companies and limo providers, as well as on-line booking tool providers and global distribution systems.

-Previously, Qualantone led the Travel Partner Network, made up of GBT Franchise partners who service business travelers in countries where GBT has no proprietary presence.
+Previously, Qualantone led the Travel Partner Network, made up of GBT Franchise partners who service business travellers in countries where GBT has no proprietary presence.
 He has also led global marketing, product development and innovation, as well as internal and external Communications.
-This role included innovative and strategic efforts such as mobility, MI, and customer value programs.
-The communication team leads all industry, media, and social media channels.
+This role included innovative and strategic efforts such as mobility, MI and customer value programs.
+The communication team leads all industry, media and social media channels.

 Qualantone earned his MBA and BS degree from Arizona State University.

 As chief information technology officer (CITO), David Thompson capitalizes on his more than 25 years of experience to manage enterprise technology, application development, IT operations and data systems, information security and the product development teams at American Express Global Business Travel (GBT).

 Thompson joins GBT after most recently overseeing IT strategy, operations, information security and product development as chief technology officer and executive vice president of global operations at Western Union, an international financial services company.
 His extensive background also includes previous chief technology and information officer positions at leading technology companies Symantec, Oracle and PeopleSoft.